-It’s important to do your homework and stay on top of scam trends.
-Our Trust & Safety team analyses scam patterns on a day-to-day basis, combining this research with our experience we can predict trends and foresee scam spikes during certain periods of the year.
-As highlighted in our Scam Awareness Calendar, the release of the Samsung Galaxy S9 and Galaxy S9 Plus is considered a high-risk period.
+Doing your homework and staying on top of scam trends is important.
+Our Trust & Safety team analyses scam patterns on a day-to-day basis, combining this research with our experience, we can predict trends and foresee scam spikes during certain periods of the year.

 In order for you and your moderation team to stay on top of the details surrounding the release, we want to share what we know so far:

 Customers who pre-order the phone before March 7th are expected to receive their brand-new Galaxy S9 phone ahead of schedule on March 14th.
-This means that smartphones will be available on the market prior to the official sales date.
-It’s, therefore, possible that you will find second-hand phones and resellers on your online marketplace even before the smartphones are available to purchase.
+This means smartphones will be available on the market before the official sales date.
+Therefore, you may find second-hand phones and resellers on your online marketplace even before smartphones are available to purchase.

 Make sure that your moderation team is well aware of all details surrounding the release and have the tools necessary to handle scams on your site.
 In order to protect your users, there are some specific release scams you should know about.
 You can read about them here.